spacelift-io/user-documentation/docs/product/dashboard.md

 ![](../assets/screenshots/dashboard_adding_views.png)

-"Manage views" dialog will appear.
+The "Manage views" dialog will appear.
 Here you can customize the layout settings and choose the widgets you want to display.

 ![](../assets/screenshots/dashboard_manage_views.png)